 According to the amendments in the German VAT Code (“UStG”), online marketplace operators can be held liable for unpaid VAT generated by sellers trading on the marketplace and fulfilling orders from or to Germany.
-In order to avoid such liability, marketplaces must either obtain a Tax Certificate or a declaration from sellers fulfilling orders from or to Germany.
+In order to avoid such liability, marketplaces must either obtain a German VAT registration number or a declaration from sellers fulfilling orders from or to Germany.

-Sellers legally-established inside the European Union who do not provide a certificate, or do not submit a declaration by October 1, 2019, will no longer be able to sell to customers in Germany via AbeBooks.
-This date is formally set out in the legislation.
+Sellers legally-established inside the European Union who do not provide a German VAT registration number, or do not submit a declaration will no longer be able to sell to customers in Germany via AbeBooks.

 You need to acknowledge a declaration if you fulfill orders from or to Germany but you are not obligated to be tax registered in Germany.
 The following non-exhaustive list of facts indicate that you have no tax registration obligation in Germany: